 LATN 110 - Elementary Latin I (L1) (3)

 Introduction to the Latin language, including study of forms, syntax, vocabulary, and relationship to English.
-Core Requirement: Languages (p.
-8)
+Core Requirements: Languages Must take a two semester sequence of the same language for this requirement.

 LATN 111 - Elementary Latin II (L2) (3)